 Now that we know what penetration testing is, let’s take a look at the stages of this process.
 They are as follows:

-- Recon & info gathering: Before your system is ready to undergo penetration testing, it must gather suitable information on the potential target.
-This is done in order to establish an attack plan that is as effective as possible.
+- Recon & info gathering: Before your system is ready to undergo penetration testing, it must gather pertinent information on the potential target.
+This is done to establish an attack plan that is as effective as possible.

 - Scanning: From there, a series of scans are performed on the target to assess how the systems will prevent multiple potential attacks.
 Once the system finds the vulnerabilities, open ports, and other areas of weakness, this helps dictate how pen testers will proceed with the planned attack.

-- Gaining Access: Once data has been collected, penetration testers use common web application attacks such as SQL Injection and Cross-Site Scripting to better analyze any existing vulnerabilities.
+- Gaining Access: Once data has been collected, penetration testers use common web application attacks such as SQL Injection and Cross-Site Scripting to analyze any existing vulnerabilities better.
 Once they have gained access, testers attempt to mimic the actions that most hackers tend to take to cause harm to your system.

 - Maintaining Access: The main goal of this stage is to try to remain in the system as long as possible.
 This allows the testers to mimic advanced persistent threats that can cause long-term damages.